Schoolcraft College

 Schoolcraft College is a public community college in Livonia, Michigan.

 History

 Schoolcraft College was established in 1961.
 Originally named Northwest Wayne County Community College, the name of the college was changed because of the length.
 On February 6, 1963, the college officially changed the name to Schoolcraft College, after an American geologist Henry Schoolcraft.
 The school's name omits the word "community", both to keep the name short, and to avoid the assumption on the part of the public that the school is located in or associated with Schoolcraft County.

 Academics

 Schoolcraft College is known for its culinary arts program and continuing education.
 The culinary department is headed by four certified master chefs (CMC) which is the highest CMC/Student ratio of any culinary school in the country.
+That department is housed in the Vistatech Center, which underwent an $11 million renovation to improve spaces such as the American Harvest restaurant and reopened in fall 2023.

 The Schoolcraft Connection is the student-run campus newspaper.

+In addition to its main campus off Haggerty Road, Schoolcraft College also operates two other academic sites.
+Its Public Safety Training Complex is located on Industrial Road in Livonia and is where students learn skills for both policing and firefighting.
+It is also the home to the Wayne County Regional Police Academy.

+The college also operates its Manufacturing and Engineering Center along Merriman Road south of I-96.
+This facility houses programs such as advanced manufacturing, welding and more.

+The college formerly operated a satellite campus, the Radcliff Center, in Garden City.
+That campus was closed in 2022 and sold to Garden City.

 Athletics

 Schoolcraft College Athletic program is a part of the National Junior College Athletic Association via the Michigan Community College Athletic Association.
 The athletic teams' name is the Ocelots.